 - What can be done to ensure that there are opportunities for people to share their stories and that this is integrated into the system.

-We are currently writing a report drawing together some themes and experiences people shared with us during discussions on the day.
+We have written a report drawing together some themes and experiences people shared with us during discussions on the day.
+This report can be found here.

 We will use this information to inform our work over the coming year as well as encouraging people in charge of health and social care services to involve local people and community groups in tackling health inequalities.